Updated: Jan 12

 1. TALK TO YOUR CHILD'S TEACHER NOW

 The school year is quickly coming to a close.
 This is the perfect time to talk to your child's teacher about your child's strengths and weaknesses.
-Ask the teacher what your child needs to practice over the summer.
+Ask teachers what your child needs to practice over the summer.
 Find out if there are any programs your child's teacher would suggest your child participate in.
 The teacher may be able to suggest materials (books) that your child could benefit from as well.

-2. CHOOSE A CAMP
+2. CONSIDER A CAMP

 Camps are an excellent way to expose your child to academic, physical, and social activities.
 Summer camps begin enrolling as early as April.
 You can find available camps in local magazines, newspapers, or even at your child's school.
 Camps offer music, cooking, sports, technology, and more.
 Pick the camp that works best for your budget, your child's interests, and your time.